shenshin/dao-poc-application/README.md

 ### Linear voting with fungible tokens / RIF tokens

 Before testing of voting with RIF tokens, make sure you have at least 10 RIFs on each voter account.
-You can run a `dispence` Hardhat task to get test RIF tokens for your accounts automatically.
+You can run a `dispense` Hardhat task to get test RIF tokens for your accounts automatically.
+The following command will dispense 10 RIFs to each of the 8 accounts (wallets) generated from your mnemonic phrase:
 ```shell
   npx hardhat dispense --wallets 8 --network rsktestnet
 ```